Microscopic Legendre Transform, Canonical Ensemble and Jaynes' Maximum Entropy Principle: Introduction

 The above connections between equilibrium thermodynamic quantities on the one hand and between entropic measures in statistical mechanics and information theory on the other, may be summarised as follows.
 Equilibrium free energy is related to thermodynamic entropy via Legendre transform, while thermodynamic entropy may be related to Shannon entropy via Jaynes' principle.
 This raises a natural question: Can the equilibrium free energy be directly related to Shannon entropy via an optimization procedure?
 In this article, we analyze this relation in terms of a Legendre transform between these two quantities.
 Clearly, with probabilities $p_i (i=1,...,W)$ as the apparent variables of Shannon entropy, we need to assign the conjugate variable for $p_i$.
 We term this procedure as the microscopic Legendre transform ($\mathscr{L}_{\!\mathscr{M}}^{}$).
-Besides providing an alternate derivation of canonical ensemble, this framework establishes a closer tie between thermodynamic and Shannon entropy by underscoring the exact differential property of entropy.
-Finally, we will see that the variational condition of Jaynes' method is also obtained within the present approach.
-The microscopic transform thus forges an interesting connection with alternate approaches to the canonical distribution.
+Besides providing an alternate derivation of canonical ensemble, this framework establishes a closer tie between thermodynamic and Shannon entropies by underscoring the exact differential property of entropy.
+Finally, the variational condition equivalent of the Maxent method can be obtained within the present approach.
+The microscopic transform thus forges an interesting connection with alternate approaches that derive the canonical distribution.